Learning in repeated auctions: Contextual Estimation of Reserve Prices

 \subsection{Linear Reserve Price Function with Surrogate-Based Approaches}

-A simple class of functions for $\mathfrak{R}$ is to consider only linear function: $\cR = \{z\mapsto \theta^Tz: \theta\in\lR^d\}$.
-However, as mentioned right before, the objective to optimize, $\theta \mapsto \lE[\phi(\theta^Tz, x^{(1)}, x^{(2)})]$ is potentially multimodal, as a mixture of \emph{only} pseudo-concave functions.
-A first classical direction to tackle such an \emph{a priori} complex learning problem is to try to design a surrogate loss $\widetilde{\phi}$, easier to optimize in expectation (ex: concave) than the initial objective $\phi$.
+A simple class of functions for $\mathfrak{R}$ are linear functions: $\cR = \{\bz\mapsto \langle\theta,\bz\rangle: \theta\in\lR^d\}$.
+However, as mentioned right before, the objective to optimize, $\theta \mapsto \lE[\phi(\langle \theta,\bz \rangle, x^{(1)}, x^{(2)})]$ is potentially multimodal, as a mixture of \emph{only} pseudo-concave functions.
+A first classical direction to tackle such an \emph{a priori} complex learning problem is to try to design a surrogate loss $\widetilde{\phi}$, easier to optimize in expectation (such as concave) than the initial objective $\phi$.
 Obviously, a key requirement is that the surrogate problem is \emph{consistent} with the initial one, meaning that the optimization of the former leads to a solution of the latter.
 Unfortunately, simplifying the learning problem by finding a consistent concave surrogate formulation is actually impossible, even for the simpler case where the second highest value $x^{(2)} = 0$ \citep{medina2014learning} .
-We denote $\phi_0(\rho, x^{(1)}) = \phi(\rho, x^{(1)}, 0)$.
+For the sake of notations, we define $\phi_0(\rho, x^{(1)}) = \phi(\rho, x^{(1)}, 0)$.

 \begin{theorem}[\cite{medina2014learning}] Let $\widetilde{\phi} : [0,1]\times[0,1]\to\lR$ be a bounded function, concave in its first argument.
 If $\widetilde{\phi}$ is consistent with $\phi_0$, then $\widetilde{\phi}(\cdot , x)$ is a constant function for any $x\in[0,1]$. \end{theorem}